Call of Duty websites:

 Seasonal updates

-During my first 3 months, I updated various COD Website pages for each seasonal update with the latest key art, feature info, and copy for 2024’s Season 3.
-I also and verified that designs were meeting quality expectations (visuals, copy, behavior, usability).
+In my first 3 months, I updated various COD Website pages for each seasonal update with the latest key art, feature info, and copy for 2024’s Season 3.
+I also verified that designs were meeting quality expectations (visuals, copy, behavior, usability).

 Content that was updated for each season included: